Miami Seaquarium: Lolita the Orca

-The Lummi Nation of Washington State refer to Lolita as Sk’aliCh’elh-tenaut, or, a female orca from an ancestral site in the Penn Cove area of the Salish Sea bioregion.
-They view her as a member of their "qwe lhol mechen," which "'translates to ‘our relative under the water,’” according to former Lummi tribal chairman Jay Julius.
-She is a viewed as a member of the Lummi Nation's family, and they believe that she should be returned to the Salish Sea bioregion.
-The Lummi have gathered at Seaquarium numerous times to ask that Sk’aliCh’elh-tenaut be returned.
-In 2018 Seaquarium Curator Emeritus Robert Rose responded to Lummi protests, saying that the Lummi "should be ashamed of themselves, they don’t care about Lolita, they don’t care about her best interests, they don’t really care whether she lives or dies.
+The Lummi Nation of Washington State referred to Lolita as Sk’aliCh’elh-tenaut, or a female orca from an ancestral site in the Penn Cove area of the Salish Sea bioregion.
+They viewed her as a member of their "qwe lhol mechen," which "'translates to ‘our relative under the water,’” according to former Lummi tribal chairman Jay Julius.
+Lolita was viewed as a member of the Lummi Nation's family, and they believed that she should have been returned to the Salish Sea bioregion.
+The Lummi gathered at the Seaquarium numerous times to ask that Lolita be returned.
+In 2018, Seaquarium Curator Emeritus Robert Rose responded to Lummi protests, saying that the Lummi "should be ashamed of themselves, they don’t care about Lolita, they don’t care about her best interests, they don’t really care whether she lives or dies.
 To them, she is nothing more than a vehicle by which they promote their name, their political agenda, to obtain money and to gain media attention.
 Shame on them."
 In response, environmental scholars and Julius have argued that such statements are representative of a troubling pattern of discounting Native American knowledge and relationships which are "part and parcel of the possessive nature of settler colonialism."

+The Miami Seaquarium announced on March 30, 2023, that Lolita was expected to be returned to her natal waters in the Pacific Northwest and reside in a semi-wild sea-pen in the Salish Sea for the remainder of her life.
+She would be joined in the relocation efforts by the park's companion pair of pacific white-sided dolphins: Li'i and Loke.
+Loke and her offspring Elelo were instead transferred to Shedd Aquarium in Chicago on August 3, 2023.

+On August 18, 2023, the death of Lolita was announced, from what was believed to be a renal condition.
+On September 25, 2023, the Seaquarium announced that Li’i, the remaining 40-year-old, male Pacific white-sided dolphin that was expected to be moved with Lolita, was relocated to SeaWorld San Antonio and reunited with family members and other Pacific white-sided dolphins to avoid remaining in solitary following Lolita's death.